 The main thing to think about is claiming a domain name and establishing a home base where people can find you.
 Plus, since you’ll get a few custom email addresses with the package, you can then start spreading the word to your contacts with an email address/website that won’t change.
 Because WordPress is so versatile, it’s a great place to start knowing you can always change themes and plug-ins and more later without having to start over from scratch.
 (The content on pages and in blog posts stays in the database and just gets rearranged into a new layout if you change themes.)

 What’s next?
-Add some fabulous content.
+Add some fabulous content with or without a regular blog.